isabella232/dotnet-smsnotifications/readme.md

 }
 ```

-Finally a a Controller and a View
+Finally a Controller and a View

 *MessageContoller.cs*
 ```